Suitable for: Anyone who incurs car-related expenses and are looking to save money in their income tax returns

 When you use your car to produce income, you may be entitled to claim a deduction for the expenses associated with operating the car.
 Where the use of the car is partly for earning income and partly for private use, the portion that is income-earning is called the 'taxable purpose proportion'.
 In most cases, you can only claim a deduction for the taxable purpose proportion of car expenses.

 When claiming car expenses in your income tax return, there are specific methods for calculating the amount of the deduction.
 You may wish to consider which method will give you the most favourable outcome (i.e. the greatest deduction).
-The ATO provides two methods of tracking car related expenses, these are explained below:
+The ATO provides two methods of tracking car related expenses and these are explained below:

-Cents per kilometer method:
+Cents per kilometer method

-You don't have to be able to produce written evidence to use this method, however you do need to be able to show how you reached the figure that you are claiming.
+You don't have to be able to produce written evidence to use this method, however, you do need to be able to show how you reached the figure that you are claiming.
 You might do this, for example, by showing records of the days that you used your car for work.

 The cents per kilometre method will allow you to claim a deduction that incorporates costs of running the car such as fuel and maintenance as well as insurance and depreciation.